 Nicholas M. Hatzis, MD, is the medical director of the partial hospitalization program (PHP) and director of the child and adolescent psychiatry first-year fellows partial hospitalization program rotation.
 He joined our faculty in August 2011 after completing his Child and Adolescent Psychiatry (CAP) fellowship at Children’s Memorial Hospital/Northwestern University.
 Dr. Hatzis’s interests include combining therapy and the use of medications in the treatment of affective illness, psychotic illness, Attention-Deficit/Hyperactivity Disorder (ADHD), and anxiety disorders.
 He also has an interest in psychiatry education and has been recognized for excellence in his work with medical students.

-Margery R. Johnson, MD, is medical director of the outpatient psychiatric services (OPS) at Lurie Children’s.
+Margery R. Johnson, MD, is an attending in the outpatient psychiatric services (OPS) at Lurie Children’s.
 She completed her general residency training at Tufts-New England Medical Center and has been an inpatient unit director, training director in Child and Adolescent Psychiatry (CAP), and a private practitioner.
 She also has special expertise in adoption.
 Dr. Johnson has provided extensive teaching and supervision in residency programs, in addition to making numerous local and national presentations on a wide variety of topics.
 She is currently a delegate for the American Academy of Child and Adolescent Psychiatry (AACAP) Assembly, Chair of the Child and Adolescent Issues Committee of the Illinois Psychiatric Society (IPS) and is past president of the Illinois Council of Child and Adolescent Psychiatry (ICCAP).
-Dr. Johnson directs the CAP2 Normal Development course and co-directs the CAP2 Forensic Psychiatry course.
+She has an interest in telepsychiatry and pharmacogenetics.

-MaryBeth Lake, MD, is an attending in outpatient services and serves as the physician member (and rotation supervisor) of the Right Start early childhood clinic.
+MaryBeth Lake, MD, is an attending in outpatient services.
 Dr. Lake trained in the combined track in general and child psychiatry at the University of Pittsburgh’s Western Psychiatric Institute and Clinic (WPIC) where she then was faculty for 2 years providing inpatient care, consultation services at Children’s Hospital of Pittsburgh and served as medical director of the adolescent afterschool partial program.
 Prior to joining the department in 2000, she also worked in the private sector in Iowa in OP, PHP and IPU services.
 She has been active in regional and national professional organizations including board membership of ICCAP and the Continuing Medical Education Committee of AACAP.
 She also served on the AADPRT Henderson Award Committee and was active in AACAP mentoring while she was the Director of Education and CAP Fellowship Training in the department for ten years.
 Dr. Lake co-authored a prior edition of the Concise Guide to Child and Adolescent Psychiatry, as well as other publications and presentations.
 She has served as a board examiner for the ABPN and is a Distinguished Fellow of both the APA and AACAP.
 She co-developed a professionalism/wellness curriculum in the Feinberg School of Medicine and is also interested in preschool mental health, family therapy, and cognitive behavioral therapy.
 She has been selected as teacher/program of the year three times in her career.

 Alba Pergjika, MD, MPH, is an outpatient and consultation-liaison attending psychiatrist who joins us in September 2017.
 She attended medical school and obtained her Master’s in Public Health at St. George’s University in Grenada.
 She went on to attend Baystate Medical Center/Tufts University School of Medicine for general psychiatry residency and Washington University School of Medicine for her Child and Adolescent Psychiatry fellowship.
 She served as a chief fellow during her fellowship.
 She has co-authored a review of ADHD in preschool children for Child and Adolescent Psychiatric Clinics of North America.
 She received the Resident Mentoring Award while in fellowship.